mrloop/obsidian-ember/packages/preview/README.md

 # preview

-This is an Ember application used in the obsidian ember plugin to preview `gjs` code blocks in Obsidian.
+This is an Ember application used in the Obsidian Ember plugin to preview `gjs` code blocks in Obsidian.

 ## Prerequisites